bhattlab/lathe/README.md

 Snakemake does not have native support for SLURM.
 Instructions to enable Snakemake to schedule cluster jobs with SLURM can be found at https://github.com/bhattlab/slurm

-# long_read_assembly
-# Nanopore long read basecalling, assembly and post-processing workflow
+# long_read_assembly: Nanopore long read basecalling, assembly and post-processing workflow

 ### Note: it is highly recommended to run this workflow on a cluster.